brooklynrail/brooklynrail-platform/content/events/2020/07/nathaniel-dorsky-with-constance-lewallen.md

       Manohla Dargis of the New York Times listed this retrospective in second place in her list of the top ten films of 2015.
   - person: constance-lewallen
-    event_bio: "Constance Lewallen was born and raised in New York City.
-She is an adjunct curator at the University of California, Berkeley, Art Museum and Pacific Film Archive.
-In 1996 she curated Jay DeFeo: Selected Works 1952-1989 for Moore College of Art in Philadelphia, which traveled to the UC Berkeley Art Museum.
-As senior curator at BAM she curated many major exhibitions including, most recently, A Rose Has No Teeth: Bruce Nauman in the 1960s, all of which were accompanied by catalogs and toured nationally and internationally.
-Her most recent exhibition was titled State of Mind:
-      New California Art circa 1970, co-curated with Karen Moss.
-Her book on David Ireland’s house, published by UC Press, will be released when the house reopens."
+    event_bio: "Constance Lewallen is Adjunct Curator at the University of California Berkeley Art Museum and Pacific Film Archive.
+As Matrix curator there from 1980-88 she organized over 75 small contemporary art exhibitions.
+As Senior Curator from 1998 to 2007, she curated many major exhibitions, including Joe Brainard, A Retrospective, 2001; Dream of the
+      Audience: Theresa Hak Kyung Cha (1951-1982), 2001; Everything Matters:
+      Paul Kos, a Retrospective, 2003; Ant Farm (1968-1978), 2004 (co-curated with Steve Seid); and A Rose Has No Teeth: Bruce Nauman in the 1960s, 2007.
+All toured nationally and internationally and were accompanied by catalogs.
+Her exhibition, Allen Ruppersberg: You and Me or the Art of Give and Take, was presented at the Santa Monica Museum in 2009.
+State of Mind:
+      New California Art ca. 1970, co-curated with Karen Moss, was part of Pacific Standard Time.
+It opened at the Orange County Museum of Art in 2011 and subsequently was presented at the Berkeley Art Museum and five other museums across the country and in Canada.
+In 2016, her exhibition Mind over Matter was presented at the UC Berkeley Art Museum., and currently, she co-curated with Ted Mann Stephen Kaltenbach: The Beginning and The End, on view Dec.
+13 at the Manetti Shrem Museum, UC Davis, and Reese Palley Gallery (with Jordan Stein), at Cushion Works, San Francisco."
 date: 2020-07-30 13:00:00 -0500
 end_date: 2020-07-30 14:00:00 -0500
 series: 97